ashley-ley/airline-data-analysis/README.md

 # Flight Performance and Weather Analysis
 ## Overview
-This project aims to analyze flight performance in three cities - Denver, Dallas, and London - and correlate it with the local weather conditions during the year 2022.
+This project aims to analyze flight performance in globally.
+Our protoype focuses on the UK, Argentina, Germany, Italy, and Mexico.
+We are looking for a correlation between the local weather conditions during the year 2022-focusing on March, June, and December travel dates.
 The primary goal is to assist travelers in choosing the right destination at the right time by providing insights into flight punctuality and its relationship with weather patterns.
-An interactive dashboard allows users to select a city and view visualizations highlighting the best times of the year to travel to that city.
+An interactive dashboard allows users to select a country and view visualizations highlighting the best times of the year to travel to that city.

-## Cities Analyzed
+## Countries Analyzed
-+ Denver, Colorado (DEN)
-+ Dallas, Texas (DFW)
-+ London, United Kingdom (LHR)
++ The United Kingdom
++ Italy
++ Germany
++ Argentina
++ Mexico

 ## Data Sources
 Datasets for flight performance and weather were collected from Kaggle.